 While choosing the right mortgage can seem straightforward, there are times when you might be confused.

-For example, you might want to let out your residential property for a short time, perhaps because you’re going away on an extended vacation or moving in with a family member who needs care.
+Situation 1: An example our mortgage advisors give is if you might want to let out your residential property for a short time, perhaps because you’re going away on an extended vacation or moving in with a family member who needs care.

-Not usually, no, although as we said earlier, you will need to ask your mortgage provider for consent to let, as you may face financial penalties otherwise.
+Our advice: Not usually, no, although as we said earlier, you will need to ask your mortgage provider for consent to let, as you may face financial penalties otherwise.

-You might also want to rent out your property if you decide not to put it on the market after moving out of it permanently.
+Situation 2: You might also want to rent out your property if you decide not to put it on the market after moving out of it permanently.

-If you don’t own the house outright, then yes!
+Our advice: If you don’t own the house outright, then yes!
 If you are moving out of your house permanently, you will need to switch your residential mortgage to a buy to let mortgage.
 You will be in breach of your contract otherwise.

-It might also be that you inherit a house and rent it out so you have the extra cash to pay off the mortgage.
+Situation 3: It might also be that you inherit a house and rent it out so you have the extra cash to pay off the mortgage.
 Many people become accidental landlords this way.

-If you don’t intend to move into the house, then yes, you will need to switch to a buy-to-let mortgage.
+Our advice: If you don’t intend to move into the house, then yes, you will need to switch to a buy-to-let mortgage.